[agentsw ua=’pc’]

 Here’s how to another how to example how to of how to using how to a how to WordPress how to filter.

-how to to how to the how to filter how to get_the_excerpt
+function how to wpb_custom_excerpt( how to $output how to ) how to {

 You how to can how to learn how to more how to by how to studying how to our how to WordPress how to guides how to that how to use how to filters. how to For how to example, how to here how to are how to a how to few how to guides how to that how to show how to you how to how how to to how to achieve how to something how to practical how to using how to WordPress how to filters: